-- Business Process Outsourcing (BPO): Contracting a specific business Task e.g. payroll, to a third-party service provider.
+- Business Process Outsourcing (BPO): This is a process of Contracting a specific business Task e.g. payroll, to a third-party service provider.

-- Task/Project Outsourcing: Contracting functions or tasks that are not the core functions to competent and world-class partners to enable them to focus on their core activities.
+- Task/Project Outsourcing: This is a process of contracting functions or tasks that are not the core functions to competent and world-class partners to enable them to focus on their core activities.

-- Service Level Agreement: Contract between a provider of the outsourcing service and a customer, that specifies measurable services the provider has agreed to.
+- Service Level Agreement: This is a contract between a provider of the outsourcing service and a customer, that specifies measurable services the provider has agreed to.

-- Return on Investment: How much profit or cost saving is being achieved.
+- Return on Investment: This is the amount of profit or cost saving is being achieved.

-- Transfers risk: Once a task is outsourced, an organisation has one less thing to worry about as it has transferred the risk pertaining to that project or task to the outsourcing firm.
+- Risk transfer: Once a task is outsourced, your organisation has one less thing to worry about as it has transferred the risk pertaining to that project or task to the outsourcing firm.

 - Access to expertise: Better results are obtained when experts in a particular field are allowed to take charge.